 Twelve CT images were provided with regions of interest manually defined to act as a reference library.
-The four teeth segmented were the left incisor, the left canine, and two molars on the left side.
-The multi-atlas segmentation process goes as follows:
+The four teeth segmented were the left incisor, the left canine and two molars on the left side.
+The multi-atlas segmentation process is as follows:

-2) Average a number of the transformed reference ROIs together to construct a probability map in on the input image of each region of interest.
+- Average several the transformed reference ROIs together to construct a probability map on the input image of each region of interest.

 Multi-Atlas segmentation was run on the entire field of view at a low resolution for all 4 regions.
-A bounding box for each output region was determined and the region was extracted at high resolution for each region.
-Multi-Atlas segmentation was then run again on each focused high resolution region to determine the final segmentation.
+A bounding box for each output region was determined and the region was extracted.
+Multi-Atlas segmentation was then run again on each focused high-resolution region to determine the final segmentation.